mlswg/mls-protocol/draft-ietf-mls-protocol.md

 should correspond to the ID with which members can identify the external PSK.

-[[OPEN ISSUE: Do we want the party doing the proposal to sample a random nonce or derive it from the group state?]]
+[[OPEN ISSUE: Do we want the party doing the proposal to sample a random nonce or derive it from the group state, i.e. implicit or explicit nonces?]]

 ### External Proposals